alissatroiano/Dash/README.md

 - The default photo that is selected when a user does not upload an image was copied from [unsplash](https://unsplash.com/photos/fnztlIb52gU).

-- The icon in the branded navigation menu, responsive sidebar and footer was copied from [Font Awesome](http://fontawesome.com/)
+- The icon in the branded navigation menu, responsive sidebar, and footer was copied from [Font Awesome](http://fontawesome.com/)

 - The footer styles were copied from [Materialize]() and altered via copying [W3 Schools](https://www.w3schools.com/howto/howto_css_fixed_footer.asp).